Olympics-No Chinese vaccines to be taken by Team Japan, minister says

 On Friday, Marukawa said there was no change in Tokyo organisers' plans for a safe Games, regardless of whether participants had been vaccinated.

-"I think that will be a decision for countries where Chinese vaccines have been approved," NHK quoted Marukawa as telling a regular news conference, speaking on the issue of whether athletes would receive the vaccinations offered by China.
+"I think that will be a decision for countries where (Chinese vaccines) have been approved," Marukawa told a regular news conference when asked if athletes should receive the vaccinations offered by China.

-"I don't know of any Chinese companies that have applied for approval in Japan," she added, saying Japanese athletes would not be eligible.
+"I am not aware if any Chinese companies have applied for approval of Chinese vaccines in our country," she said, indicating that Japanese athletes would not be eligible.

-"We are taking comprehensive anti-infection measures so that people can feel secure about participating in the Tokyo Games, even without a vaccination," the broadcaster quoted her as adding.
+"We are taking comprehensive anti-infection measures including activity management and testing so that people can feel secure about participating in the Tokyo Games, even without a vaccination.

 "There is no change that we are proceeding on the assumption of people not getting vaccinations."